scikit-sparse/scikit-sparse/doc/cholmod.rst

   factor = cholesky_AAt(M.T)
   x = factor(M.T * b)

-However, you should be aware that for least squares problems, the Cholesky method is usually faster but somewhat less numerically stable than QR- or SVD-based techniques.
+You should be aware that for least squares problems, the Cholesky method is usually faster but somewhat less numerically stable than QR- or SVD-based techniques.